worldbank/GEEST/README.md

 The smaller size the more computationally intensive the algorithm will be.

-3. Enter alternate raster output file name if desired.
+3. Enter an alternate raster output file name if desired.

-4. Click "Execute" button to run the algorithm.
+4. Click the "Execute" button to run the algorithm.

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.